raquo/Airstream/README.md

 #### Other Error Handling Considerations

-* **`fold`** operator is unable to proceed when encountering an error, so such an observable will enter a permanent error state if it encounters an error.
+* **`foldLeft`** operator is unable to proceed when encountering an error, so such an observable will enter a permanent error state if it encounters an error.
 You can not use the standard `recover` method to recover from this.
-You need to use `foldRecover` instead of `fold` to supply your error handling logic.
+You need to use `foldLeftRecover` instead of `foldLeft` to supply your error handling logic.

 * **`filter`** operator can't filter if its passes function fails, so it will pass through all errors that it receives, unfiltered.
 You can filter errors using `recover`, by returning `None`.